 The revolving credit facility bears interest at LIBOR (the London Inter-Bank Offered Rate) plus a margin ranging from 1.30% to 1.85%, and the term loan facility bears interest at LIBOR plus a margin ranging from 1.25% to 1.80%, in each case depending on our total leverage.
 We are also obligated to pay an unused commitment fee of 15 or 25 basis points on the unused portions of the commitments under the revolving credit facility, depending on the amount of borrowings under the credit facility.
-As of December 31, 2020, the interest rates on the revolving credit facility and the term loan facility were 1.64% and 1.59%, respectively.
-If we attain investment grade credit ratings from S&P and Moody's, we may elect to have borrowings become subject to interest rates based on such credit ratings.
+As of December 31, 2021, the interest rates on the revolving credit facility and the term loan facility were 1.70% and 1.65%, respectively.
+If we attain investment grade credit ratings from Standard and Poor's or Moody's Investor Service, we may elect to have borrowings become subject to interest rates based on such credit ratings.
+In the future, our interest will no longer be calculated based on LIBOR, and the interest to be paid on credit facility borrowings will instead use an alternative benchmark interest rate.
+The alternative rate we will use will most likely be SOFR, and the exact transition date is yet to be determined.